Bhangra (music): Instruments

 Punjabi instruments contribute to bhangra.
 Originally this was primarily the dhol.
 The 20th century has brought changes to the instruments that define bhangra, to include the tumbi, sarangi, dholak (smaller than the dhol), flute, zither, fiddle, harmonium, tabla, guitar, mandolin, saxophone, synthesizer, drum set, and other Western instruments.
-Perhaps the most famous Bhangra instrument is the dhol.
-It is a double-sided barrel drum that creates the beat to which Bhangra is danced.
-The person who plays the instrument, the dholi, plays various beats to create the different Bhangra segments, such as Dhamaal, Jhummar, One side of the dhol has thicker skin, which creates a deeper sound, and the other side has a thinner skin, resulting in a higher-pitched sound.
+Perhaps the most famous bhangra instrument is the dhol.
+It is a double-sided barrel drum that creates the beat to which bhangra is danced.
+The person who plays the instrument, the dholi, plays various beats to create the different bhangra segments, such as Dhamaal, Jhummar, One side of the dhol has thicker skin, which creates a deeper sound, and the other side has a thinner skin, resulting in a higher-pitched sound.
 Two sticks are used to play the dhol instrument.
 The thicker stick, called the dagga, is used to play the bass side.
 The thinner tilli is used to play the treble side.
 Both sticks are usually made of wood or bamboo.

 The string instruments include the guitar (both electrical), bass, sitar, tumbi, veena, violin and sarangi.
 The snare, toms, dhadd, dafli, dholki, and damru are the other drums.
 The tumbi, originally played by folk artists such as Lalchand Yamla Jatt and Kuldip Manak in true folk recordings and then notably used by Chamkila, a Punjabi folk (not bhangra) singer, is a high-tone, single-string instrument and Chimta by (Late) Alam Lohar.

 Cultural impact and resurgence of Punjabi folk music in the West

 The third and fourth generation are generally unable to speak Punjabi if their parents could hardly speak it.
 There is a move towards Punjabi folk music which is the purest form of Punjabi music.
 Much of the youth struggle to understand the lyrics, although, there are some children and young adults who have maintained their folk roots.
-Another reason why some fans express an anti-folk sentiment is that many folk songs were written for the dominate Jatts clan whereas Sikhs do not believe in castes, so they disapproved of Punjabi folk music.
+Another reason why some fans express an anti-folk sentiment is that many folk songs were written for the dominant Jatts clan whereas Sikhs do not believe in castes, so they disapproved of Punjabi folk music.
 However, today with artists like Jazzy B, PMC, Sukhshinder Shinda and Diljit Dosanjh, Punjabi folk has increased in popularity although it is fused in some cases. iTunes has catalogs of many Punjabi folk singers available.

 Another cause of the resurgence of Punjabi folk music is due to the increased popularity of bhangra in areas like the UK, Canada and U.S. Bhangra has become more accessible through social media platforms such as YouTube and Instagram, for the younger generation.
 In addition, multiple universities, across the UK, US and Canada have teams as well as academies being set up by senior dancers separate from universities.
 This resurgence has led to a desire for more traditional folk songs and beats, but also a learning opportunity for children of their cultures.